eric1162004/cmpt371-mini-project-1/CMPT 371 Mini Project 1 - Report(V1).md

+# CMPT 371 Mini Project 1: HTTP Server and Proxy Implementation Report

+**Group Number:** 26
+**Team Members:** Eric Cheung, Harry Kim
+**Submission Date:** October 29, 2025
+**Instructor:** Dr. Baghban Karimi

+---

+## Introduction

+This report presents the design and implementation of a minimal HTTP/1.1 server with proxy support, developed for CMPT 371 – Computer Communications at Simon Fraser University.
+The project explores key networking concepts such as socket programming, request parsing, multiplexed proxy forwarding, and thread-safe concurrency.
+Our goal was to build a modular, maintainable system that adheres to protocol standards while remaining robust under edge-case conditions.

+The submission ZIP file contains all necessary components to build, run, and evaluate the project.
+Specifically, it includes two Python programs (server.py and proxy.py), two HTML files for testing (test.html and private.html), a Markdown README (README.md) with setup instructions and design overview, and the final report in PDF format (Report.pdf).

 ## 1. Status Code Generation Logic

 The server implementation supports a limited but representative set of HTTP/1.1 status codes.
 Each code is generated under specific request conditions, tied to the method in use and the relevant portion of the client’s message (Fielding & Reschke, 2014).
 The following subsections describe the logic for each supported status code.